 Sharon Bramante, Associate University Minister for Small Faith Communities, earned an M.A.
 In Theology from the Jesuits’ John Carroll University in Ohio.
 She first connected with the Jesuits as a volunteer at Holy Rosary Mission/Red Cloud Indian School in Pine Ridge, SD and holds a certificate in spiritual direction from Manresa Jesuit Retreat House in Bloomfield Hills, MI and comes to us from Case Western Reserve University in the Diocese of Cleveland where she served as Newman Campus Minister.
 She is excited to share her passions for social justice, Ignatian spirituality, and interfaith dialogue with the Regis community.

 Fr.
 Chrysostom Frank is a Russian Greek Catholic priest with faculties in the Roman-Rite, and is incardinated in the Archdiocese of Denver.
 He is married with three sons.
 Father Chry’s Ph.D. in Church History is from the University of St. Andrews in Scotland.
 He has taught at the university and seminary levels in both South Africa and the United States.
 While at the University of South Africa, he served as Head of the Department of Church History.
 Currently, Fr.
 Chrys is a member of the Department of Religious Studies and part of the University Ministry team at Regis.
 He also serves SS.
 Cyril and Methodius Russian Greek Catholic Community which celebrates Divine Liturgy at Regis every Sunday.

 Dr. Andy Lee, Associate University Minister for Sacred and Liturgical Music, oversees all music for liturgies on campus and leads the Regis Chapel Choir.
-He received his doctorate in piano performance in 2010 and has been known to travel to far-flung locales to perform as a concert pianist (randrewlee.com).
-Before coming to Regis, he was Artist-in-Residence at Avila University, but he perhaps is best known for his snappy sock collection.
+He received his doctorate in piano performance from the University of Missouri-Kansas City, Conservatory of Music and Dance and has been known to travel to far-flung locales to perform as a concert pianist (randrewlee.com).
+He has three children and three cats, and he enjoys distance running and chess.